-• The pharmacy cannot provide adequate assurances that its services are delivered safely and effectively.
-It is unable to demonstrate that it has reliable systems to capture all the relevant information needed for the healthcare professional to make an informed decision about whether it is safe to provide medicines, including those for weight management, to people.
+• The pharmacy cannot provide assurances that its services are delivered safely and effectively.
+It is unable to demonstrate that it has reliable systems to capture all the relevant information needed for the healthcare professional to make an informed decision whether its safe to provide such medicines to people.